-The Main Differences Between Marketing to Millennials vs. Older Generations (BCAMA)
+Top 5 Differences Between Marketing to Millennials vs. Older Generations (BCAMA Blog)

-*This article was a contribution to the BCAMA blog.
+*This article was a contribution to BC Chapter of the American Marketing Association's blog.
 Click here to view the original post.

 “Millennials differ from other generations in almost every way.”
 This is what a recent US Census report concluded.
 This generation of individuals born between 1985 and 2000 reflects the major changes that have been happening in society since the economic focus moved from working to knowledge.
 But, how does this affect marketing?